A theoretical model for quantifying the imprinting sensitivity of direct-drive inertial confinement fusion implosions: Multidimensional validation of the model

 \subsection{Simulation validation of the equivalent perturbation model}

-We validate the equivalent perturbation model (Eq. \ref{eq:deformation}) by comparing two distinct hydrodynamic scenarios: one involves laser imprinting and the other involves target perturbations.
+We validate the equivalent perturbation model (Eq. \ref{eq:deformation}) by comparing two distinct hydrodynamic scenarios: one involves $\delta I_L$ and the other involves $\delta h_{\text{tar}}(0)$.
 Validation cases 1-16 (see Appendix Table \ref{T1})) were performed using the Eulerian radiation-hydrodynamics code FLASH \cite{fryxell2000flash}.
-Under two different laser pulses, all cases satisfy $\frac{\delta h_{\text{las}}}{\delta h_{\text{tar}}} \approx 1$ at $kD_{\text{ac}} \approx 1$, indicating the model's potential applicability in various implosion designs.
+Under two different laser pulses, all cases satisfy $\frac{\delta h_{\text{proxy}}}{\delta h_{\text{tar}}(0)} \approx 1$ at $kD_{\text{ac}} \approx 1$, indicating the model's potential applicability in various implosion designs.

 The typical simulation results are shown in Fig. \ref{FIG. 3}.
+In Fig. \ref{FIG. 3}(a), the mixing zone, $h_\text{mix}$ is induced by $\delta I_L$ (dashed lines) and $\delta h_{\text{tar}}(0)$ (dotted lines) under the same laser pulse. \(h_\text{mix}\) is defined as the distance between the maximum and minimum position, where the density at $x=\text{const}$ equals $1/e$ of its maximum value near the corona region.
+The evolution of $h_\text{mix}$ is consistent across different scales.
+Moreover, the one‑dimensional (1D) averaged density profiles for $\lambda = 30\ \mu\text{m}$ in Fig. \ref{FIG. 3}(b) are nearly identical, indicating similarity in the flow field distribution within the mixing zone.
+The averaging operation is illustrated by the red and blue lines in the two‑dimensional (2D) density distribution shown in Fig. \ref{FIG. 3}(c).
+Among cases in Fig. \ref{FIG. 3}(a), the mixing zone for $\lambda = 100\ \mu\text{m}$ grows fastest, resulting from the competition between ablative stabilization and the classical RT linear growth rate.

-In Fig. \ref{FIG. 3}(a), the left region of the white line corresponds to simulations with $\delta _{\text{las}}$, while the right region denotes simulations with $\delta _{\text{tar}}$.
-Initially, before $t = 0.8$ ns, the perturbation amplitude on the right is larger than that on the left.
-This difference decreases over time and eventually vanishes.
-The corresponding vertically averaged 1D density profiles are shown in Fig. \ref{FIG. 3}(b).
-As time proceeds from left to right, the spatial width of the compressed shell becomes comparable for both perturbation sources.
-These consistencies confirm that both the wavelength and amplitude of laser imprinting and inherent target perturbations are similar.
-Nevertheless, detailed differences in density distributions persist, which can be attributed to differences in the seeding process.
+In Fig. \ref{FIG. 3}(c), the left region of the white line corresponds to simulations with $\delta I_L$, while the right region denotes simulations with $\delta h_{\text{tar}}(0)$.
+Initially ($t < 0.8\ \text{ns}$), the perturbation amplitude on the right is larger than that on the left.
+This difference decreases over time and eventually vanishes, consistent with the trends in Fig. \ref{FIG. 3}(a) and Fig. \ref{FIG. 3}(b).
+These consistencies confirm that the equivalent perturbation model successfully equates laser imprinting to $\delta h_{\text{tar}}(0)$.
+Nevertheless, detailed differences in density distributions persist, which can be attributed to differences in the seeding process before $t_\text{load}$.